minio/docs/source/kubernetes/minio-operator-reference.rst

    encryption.
 Use wildcard patterns when constructing the ``commonName`` to ensure the generated certificates match the Kubernetes-generated DNS names of Tenant resources.
-See the Kubernetes documentation on :kubedocs:`DNS for Services and Pods
+See the Kubernetes documentation on :kube-docs:`DNS for Services and Pods
    <concepts/services-networking/dns-pod-service/>` for more information on
    Kubernetes DNS.